-We offer funding only to students who intend to pursue the Ph.D. – an application for admission to our PhD program is also an application for funding.
-Students receive the M.A. as a milestone while in the Ph.D. program.
-We offer no funding for those seeking a terminal M.A. only.
+The Department of History offers funding packages for students pursuing the doctoral degree – an application for admission to a PhD program is also an application for funding.
+Doctoral students receive the MA as a degree milestone in the PhD program.
+The Department of History does not offer funding packages for students pursuing a stand-alone MA degree.

 Multi-Year Funding Package

-If you apply to the History or the History of Science, Medicine, and Technology (HSMT) Ph.D. degree programs and are accepted, you will be offered a multi-year support package, which begins in your first year.
-The details of our support guarantees may vary by funding source, field of study, and other circumstances, and the guarantee is, of course, contingent on satisfactory progress and performance.
-Most of our support packages offer 5 years of support and begin with a fellowship year from the UW-Madison Graduate School, generously funded by the Wisconsin Alumni Research Foundation.
+If you are accepted to one of the Department of History’s doctoral degree programs, you will be offered a multi-year support package, which begins in the first year of the program.
+The details of our support guarantees vary by funding source and field of study, and the funding guarantee is contingent on satisfactory progress and performance.
+Most funding packages begin with a fellowship year from the Graduate School, generously funded by the Wisconsin Alumni Research Foundation.
 Our most distinguished packages are designed to attract and support students in particular fields of study.
-They include two years of fellowships funding and may also include summer support:

-- George L. Mosse fellowships in modern Jewish history, European cultural history, or LGBTQ history – offered annually or as funds permit
+- George L. Mosse fellowships in modern Jewish history, European cultural history, and/or LGBTQ history – offered annually as funds permit.

-- Graduate Research Scholar fellowships for underrepresented students or first-generation college students – offered annually
+- Graduate Research Scholars fellowships for underrepresented students and/or first-generation college students – offered annually

 - William J. Courtenay Fellowship in Medieval history – offered as funds permit